Correctly storing your automated external defibrillators (AEDs) is very important.

 If you need to remove stubborn stains, graffiti, or other hard-to-remove items, consult the manufacturer for recommendations and spot-test any solution to ensure that removal won’t result in significant damage.

-If your AED storage case has advanced features such as alarms, climate control, or electronic access control, consider having your storage professionally serviced annually to identify and address any wear or hidden issues.
+If your AED wall cabinet has advanced features such as alarms, climate control, or electronic access control, consider having your storage professionally serviced annually to identify and address any wear or hidden issues.

 By implementing a robust maintenance and inspection protocol, cleaning and upkeep best practices, and efficient documentation processes, you can ensure your AED storage solution remains in top condition, and there are no surprises to deal with during already stressful emergencies.